LivePersonInc/developer-center/README.md

 ## LivePerson Developers' Community

-**As of August 2018, please open all Pull Requests DIRECTLY TO THE MASTER BRANCH**
+**As of August 2018, please open all Pull Requests DIRECTLY TO THE MASTER BRANCH ON THE PUBLIC VERSION OF THIS REPOSITORY.
+THERE IS NO MORE NEED FOR THE INTERNAL REPOSITORY**

+**This site is maintained by the Product Communications and Experience team.
+Please contact lmart@liveperson.com for issues, questions, and the such**.

 This repository generates LivePerson's Developers' Community, which can be found at https://developers.liveperson.com.
 The site is generated using [Jekyll](https://jekyllrb.com/).
 If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible.